jbukoski/PotentialNaturalRegeneration/README.md

 1. Do you already have an algorithm for generating random points and what is it?
 How feasible **would it be to generate 550,000 random points in the regeneration areas (regen=1)**; and **550,000 in the non-regeneration areas (regen=0)**?
 That would be **1.1 million in total**, but we would expect to lose some of those to NoData problems when intersecting with the covariate datasets, hence we might end up with approximately 1 million.
     1. **I need you to tell me what sorts of numbers are realistic if this is asking too much.** One of the reasons I am asking for a lot is that we will almost certainly want to run some country-level or continental-level models to evaluate whether this improves prediction accuracy, so we need to make sure we have enough sample points within each of those strata.
+    * Ultimately we need to generate two sets of random points:
+        * 500,000 points representing a random sample of cells that regenerated (the Fagan mask) - as described above
+        * 500,000 points representing a random sample of cells that did not regenerate (the other mask defined above).
+They can be combined into a dataset has the x and y coordinates, and a field called "regen" that is coded as a "1" for all the cells that regenerated, and a "0" for all the cells that did not.
+So that dataset will be 1 million records in length.
+However, if 500,000 is going to take far too long, then start with 100,000.

 > we need to be able to describe a rational approach to buffer selection that passes peer review.
 Some common approaches used are: (i) select a constant buffer size and argue that is the focal area that is likely to affect regeneration potential in a given cell; (ii) select a different buffer size for groups of variables (environmental, biological, socioeconomic) and justify the buffer size for each of those three groups; (iii) justify a buffer size for each dataset individually; (iv) assume that all variables may be relevent at multiple scales and summarise the variables at site (~30m), local (~1km) and regional (~10km) scales.
 It seems to be (iii) that is the current strategy, which is fine but harder work to justify each buffer size.
 I wonder if a radius larger than 10 km perhaps becomes harder to link to forest regeneration within a cell?